reflectoring/reflectoring.github.io/content/blog/2024/2024-02-24-quick-sort-in-kotlin.md

     println("Sorted Array: ${array.joinToString(", ")}")
 }
 ```
-In this code,  the `quickSort()` function recursively divides the input array into subarrays and sorts them.
+In this code,  the `quickSort()` function recursively divides the input array into sub-arrays and sorts them.
 It checks if the range specified by the parameters low and high is valid (i.e., low is less than high).
-If so, it determines the pivot element's final position using the partition function and then recursively applies the quickSort function to the subarrays on the left and right of the pivot.
-The partition function plays a crucial role by selecting a pivot (in this case, the last element), rearranging the array such that elements smaller than the pivot are on the left and those greater are on the right.
-The function returns the index where the pivot is now in its sorted position.
-The swap function facilitates the swapping of elements within the array.
-The main function initializes an array with unsorted values, prints the original array, calls the quickSort function to sort the array and finally prints the sorted array.
+If so, it determines the pivot element's final position using the partition function and then recursively applies the `quickSort()` function to the sub-arrays on the left and right of the pivot.
+The `partition()` function plays a crucial role by selecting a pivot element (in this case, the last element) and rearranging the array such that elements smaller than the pivot are on the left and those greater are on the right.
+The function returns the index where the pivot element is now in its sorted position.
+The `swap()` function facilitates the swapping of elements within the array.

+The `main()` function showcases the algorithm by initializing an array with unsorted values, printing the original array, calling the `quickSort()` function to sort the array and finally printing the sorted array.

 Overall, the code elegantly demonstrates the divide-and-conquer strategy of Quick Sort providing an efficient solution for sorting arrays in Kotlin.

 ## Quick Sort Complexity

-`Time Complexity`
+### Time Complexity

 On average, Quick Sort achieves an O(n log n) time complexity, making it highly efficient.
 In the worst-case scenario, when a poor pivot choice consistently leads to unbalanced partitions, the time complexity degrades to O(n²).
 However, such cases are rare in practice.

-`Space Complexity`
+### Space Complexity

 Quick Sort is an in-place sorting algorithm, meaning it doesn't require additional memory proportional to the input size.